 03w2

-This simple shelter is efficient at keeping you warm.
-You should build it only just big enough for you to be able to lie down inside it.
-It will keep warm air inside and prevent cold air from getting in.
+This simple natural shelter is efficient at keeping you warm.
+You should build it only just large enough for you to lie down inside; this keeps warm air in and prevents cold air from entering.

 02w2

-This shelter is a great choice when you want to be able to both sit up and lie down in your shelter.
+This shelter is a great choice when you want enough space to both sit up and lie down.
 Nothing beats having a dry outdoor space when it’s raining.
-Take note of the wind direction and build it with the back towards the wind.
-Build a long fire close to your shelter with a reflector on the opposite side to stay warm at night.
+Take note of the wind direction and build the shelter with its back to the wind.
+To stay warm at night, build a ‘long fire’ close to the entrance with a heat reflector on the opposite side.

 01w2